 By law, at least 50 percent of the total grant funds must be spent on Part C EIS (except counseling); at least 75 percent of the award (minus amounts for administrative costs, planning/evaluation, and clinical quality management) must be used to provide core medical services; and not more than 10 percent of the total RWHAP Part C grant amount can be spent on administrative costs.
-Please see HAB PCN 15-01 and

-Frequently Asked Questions for PCN 15-01 regarding the statutory 10 percent limitation on administrative costs.
-It is also a program expectation that grant funding spent on clinical quality management will be kept to a reasonable level, consistent with Parts A and B.
+Please see HAB PCN 15-01 and Frequently Asked Questions for PCN 15-01 regarding the statutory 10 percent limitation on administrative costs.
+HRSA also expects that grant funding spent on clinical quality management will be kept to a reasonable level.